 This will get you the greatest number of phone interviews and will keep your resume out of the garbage pile.

-If you do ask you an interview question about this in the first conversation (they probably will), you can tell them you plan on relocating either way but you are trying to secure a job beforehand.
-That will put their mind at ease and quickly convince them you’re serious about finding a job in their city.
+If they do ask you an interview question about this in the first conversation (which they often will), you can tell them you plan on relocating either way, but you are trying to secure a job beforehand.

 Just like Option #1, there’s a chance that you could lose out on relocation assistance if you say you’re moving to their city no matter what.